Kyagara/rt/README.md

 `YouTube`:

-The feed uses YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration or if the content is a livestream.
+The feed uses YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration.

 The watch page will try to retrieve a YouTube player using [YouTube.js](https://github.com/LuanRT/YouTube.js), if it fails, it will use Vidstack's YouTube [provider](https://vidstack.io/docs/player/api/providers/youtube/) to play videos via embeds, this fallback has the drawbacks of not being able to play videos that disallows embedding and not being able to select a video quality.
 You have the option to switch between them.